preactjs/preact-www/content/en/guide/v10/forms.md

 # Forms

-Forms in Preact and Forms in HTML work much the same.
-Both render a control, and attach an event listener to it.
+Forms in Preact are largely the same as HTML forms.

-The main difference between both is that in most cases the `value` of input control is controlled by whether DOM node or Component.
+Much like in HTML forms, forms in Preact both work by rendering input elements and listening for events triggered as the form is modified.
+The primary difference when rendering forms with Preact is that the value of each form input is generally controlled by Preact.

 ---